About WhatDoTheyKnow

 Some public authorities, such as Milford Haven Port Authority, don’t come under the Freedom of Information Act, but do come under another law called the Environmental Information Regulations (EIR).

-You can, of course, request environmental information from other authorities.
-Just make a Freedom of Information (FOI) request as normal.
-The authority has a duty to work out if the Environmental Information Regulations (EIR) is the more appropriate legislation to reply under.
+You can ask for environmental information from other authorities.
+Just make a request as normal.
+The authority has a duty to work out what the right law is to reply under.

 Can I make the same request to lots of authorities, e.g. all councils? #